souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [SNP-SELEX - Yan et al. Nature 2021](https://pubmed.ncbi.nlm.nih.gov/33505025/) Presents experimental method + enrichment of TF binding SNPs on a set of regulatory sequences.
 Tests the method on T2D GWAS SNPs.

+[Deep learning predicts the impact of regulatory variants on cell-type-specific enhancers in the brain - Zheng et al. Bioinformatics Advances 2023](https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad002/6986158) Predicts cell specific enhancers by first using DeepSea framework followed by fine-tuning using RESNET.
+Then uses GRAD-CAM framework to obtain nucleotide importance score profiles.
+Augments with 6-mer based motif scoring and also employs TFmotifDisco to get the nucleotide importance scores.
+These scores are used to characterize the cell specific enhancers, and then fine-mapped GWAS SNPs are overlapped with them to predict the putative functional and cell-specific variants.

 ## QTL - Polygenic Risk Scores (PRS)

 [Smail et al. AJHG 2022](https://pubmed.ncbi.nlm.nih.gov/35588732/) utilizes rare variants and outlier genes (having Z score expression > certain threshold) to characterize the phenotypic effect of these rare variants.